python-cmd2/cmd2/docs/features/commands.rst

 For many simple commands, like the ``echo`` command above, you can ignore the ``Statement`` object and all of it's attributes and just use the passed value as a string.
 You might choose to use the ``argv`` attribute to do more sophisticated argument processing.
-Before you go to far down that path, you should check out the :ref:`features/argument_processing:Argument Processing` functionality included with ``cmd2``.
+Before you go too far down that path, you should check out the :ref:`features/argument_processing:Argument Processing` functionality included with ``cmd2``.